 - The alternative minimum tax, removing a much-hated complication for many taxpayers.

-- Payroll and self-employment taxes; these will be replaced by the GST on income.
+- Payroll (FICA) and self-employment taxes; these will be replaced by the GST on income.

-- Almost all unemployment, disability, and “means-tested” welfare programs; these will be eliminated or drastically reduced in scope.
+- Almost all “means-tested” welfare programs; these will be eliminated or drastically reduced in scope.